House Speaker Mike Johnson manages demoralized GOP conference as members leave

 ) wanted to emphasize that momentum to Gallagher, hoping the young rising star might reconsider.
 “I said, ‘You know, it’s not too late for you.’
 We joked about that,” Scalise recalled in an interview.
 “I’m not going to give up working on him.”
+The sell hasn’t worked yet.
+Gallagher, 40, is set to retire earlier than previously expected, leaving the House in two weeks with just a one-vote majority.
 The tumultuous year in a slim-majority hasn’t necessarily pushed departing Republicans to seek higher office or pursue other opportunities away from Capitol Hill.
-But it reaffirmed to most that they made the right call to leave, acknowledging the House has become more partisan and thus, it’s a predicament of their own making.
-They acknowledge that overcoming their legislative impasse relies on not just keeping control of the House in November, but growing their ranks significantly to neutralize the handful of hard-liners who wield influence by taking advantage of the narrow margins.
-But many also continue to say privately what few have acknowledged publicly: Republicans believe they are likely to lose the majority
+But it reaffirmed to most that they made the right call to leave, acknowledging the House has become more partisan and thus, it’s The decision to step back is yet another sign of the broader have largely accepted that their inability to govern is a predicament of their own making

 United States Latest News, United States Headlines